kevinkuchar/mars-rover/README.md

 ### Time Spent
 Overall I spent about 7 hours on this project.
 Though a large chunk of that was me unnecessarily messing with the design and CSS.
 I probably spent around 4 total hours on the React/JavaScript and position/collision logic.

+### Improvements
+If more time was spent on this project I would:
+- Reduce the amount of responsibility the PositionStore has.
+- Set up a linter to ensure code styles are consistent.
+- Add unit tests to position and command logic.
+- Add more code comments.